 When starting, we discuss individual goals and motivations: are they academic, personal, professional?
 What do you need help with?
 Writing, fluency, reading, speaking, all of the above?
 We discuss current goals and come up with a plan for achieving them.

 What education and/or training do you have that relates to your work?

 MA in Latin American Studies from Stanford University

-	C.Phil. degree-completed all PhD coursework and exams- in Hispanic Languages and Literatures, from UCLA.
+C.Phil. degree: completed all PhD coursework and exams- in Hispanic Languages and Literatures- UCLA.

-	A recent event that moved me was when a student that I tutor shared that she really enjoys learning about Latin American culture and history, and so we agreed that she would watch the film Roma and then we talked about it and how it addresses universal themes like poverty and love; she seems so inspired to learn the language so that she can access different genres, poetry, film music, and that is wonderful.
+A recent event that moved me was when a student shared that she really enjoys learning about Latin American culture, so we agreed that she would watch the film Roma, and then we discussed how it addresses universal themes.
+My student was very inspired to learn the language so that she can access culture, specifically.
+She went on to pass her AP Spanish exam.

-	I would advise a student to meet with a tutor for a one-on-one, and if it's not a good fit, continue looking for someone that you can effectively work with.
-Be honest and open with your tutor, and let them know exactly what's going on with your class/learning, and what areas you are struggling with, to keep an open line of communication.
+I would advise a student to meet with a tutor for a one-on-one to see if it's a good fit.
+Be detailed with your tutor, let them know what's going on with your learning, and what areas you may be struggling with, and try to have fun.

 What questions should students think through before talking to teachers about their needs?